Lea Castle: History

 The castle was the property of the FitzGerald family, who held the title Earl of Kildare from 1316.
-The FitzGeralds in the 1290s clashed fiercely with the powerful Richard de Burgh, 2nd Earl of Ulster, and in 1294-5 they held him prisoner in Lea Castle for several months, until Parliament secured his release.
+The FitzGeralds in the 1290s clashed fiercely with the powerful Richard de Burgh, 2nd Earl of Ulster, and in 1294–5 they held him prisoner in Lea Castle for several months, until Parliament secured his release.
+The castle was besieged in 1307.
+The O'Dempseys captured Lea Castle in February 1330, and Maurice FitzGerald, 1st Earl of Desmond reclaimed it from them.